 Security of applications and data while in vehicles or in homes is a valid concern that will have to be addressed.
 Initially, encryption of data will be a priority for most situations.
 However, in the “cloud bidding” software for the spot market, various security levels can be advertised to customers and they can select which security level is appropriate for their compute needs.
 Not all cloud computing jobs need tight security and some need very little at all.
 For example, academic organizations and researchers may find the security level of the Billion Node cloud quite sufficient.
 There will be conscious trade-offs that weigh security, required compute volume and price for consumers to make the best choice for their particular cloud application.
 For those that need security, strong data encryption and network encryption can help with the operational security aspects of the solution.
 Hardware design can also assist security with the MicroServer devices being created with minimal access mechanisms and secure logins.
 Further, an ecosystem of certification of the security of a given installation can be developed, which again, creates jobs.

 When examining this vision, it is important to see it with the eyes and mind of the future.
 In one or two generations, the computing world will be substantially different.
 Students that get answers today from a powerful calculator or personal computing device will routinely submit huge questions to the vast cloud computing ecosystem that will exist.
 Things that only scientists do today with supercomputers, will be routine for children in the future.
 Today, we are working with computing that will be the philosophical equivalent of a slide rule of the past.
 In that future world, students will have routine discussions about the best way to use gravitational forces to get to the outer planets and beyond because they will have massive, inexpensive compute power at their disposal and know how to use it.
-Applications that do fantastic amounts of computing around weather modeling, or seismic predictions, or galaxy mapping will be readily available to anyone that wants to experiment with them.
+Applications that do fantastic amounts of computing around weather modeling, or seismic predictions, or galaxy mapping, or medical research will be readily available to anyone that wants to experiment with them.
 The concept of a Billion Node Cloud is just one part of this fantastic future where people have massive compute resources at their fingertips to help answer the most entertaining, instructional or vexing questions for humanity.

 To realize the tremendous societal benefits of this concept, we need to begin today.